 If you are wanting to find the latest best locations for street art, we’d recommend popping in and asking the staff at The Paint Spot for tips.

 Across the river from downtown Edmonton are four large glass pyramids which look a bit out of place amongst the North Saskatchewan river valley.
 These pyramids are home to the Muttart Conservatory, a botanical garden which hosts four different biomes (one in each of the four pyramids), featuring plant species from around the world.

 It was already cold when we were in Edmonton, so we were excited to see some flowers and exotic plant species.
 Three of the biomes house permanent displays, featuring a temperate zone, an arid zone and a tropical zone.
 Be prepared for a bit of humidity and heat!
 The fourth pyramid features a rotating display and it was a Tuscany themed exhibit during our visit.

 After checking out the four pyramids, we enjoyed soup and a tasty sandwich at the good on-site cafe.

 Take a boat ride

 If you are wanting to get off land, you might consider a boat tour while in Edmonton.
 Whether you are looking to go fishing in one of Edmonton’s rivers or lakes, or just want to sightsee along the mighty North Saskatchewan river, there are several companies offering boat tours in Edmonton.
-Fishing companies include Get Hooked Fishing Adventures and Alberta Stillwaters.
-The Edmonton Queen riverboat is an iconic Edmonton boat that offers sightseeing tours and entertainment on the North Saskatchewan River.
-During our visit the riverboat had just been sold and is currently out of commission, but there are plans to reopen it to the public in the future.
+One of the local fishing companies is Get Hooked Fishing Adventures.

 Go on safari at Elk Island National Park